csorianot/godmc_wiki/Imputed-genetic-data.md

 ## Sample IDs

 **IMPORTANT:** Please ensure that the second column of the `.fam` file (individual IDs) contains unique sample IDs.
 These sample IDs should be the IDs that are used in the phenotype, covariate, methylation and structural variants data.
 The first column of the `.fam` file (family IDs) is not important for these analysis. e.g. They can just be the same as the second column.
+Please also ensure that the individual IDs don't contain any underscores.